Klondike Silver (CVE:KS) Trading 25% Higher – Here’s What Happened

-Klondike Silver Corp.
-(CVE:KS – Get Free Report) traded up 25% during trading on Wednesday .
-The stock traded as high as C$0.03 and last traded at C$0.03.
-403,720 shares traded hands during trading, an increase of 12% from the average session volume of 361,054 shares.
+Shares of Klondike Silver Corp.
+(CVE:KS – Get Free Report) traded up 25% during mid-day trading on Tuesday .
+The company traded as high as C$0.03 and last traded at C$0.03.
+238,624 shares changed hands during mid-day trading, a decline of 34% from the average session volume of 361,192 shares.
 The stock had previously closed at C$0.02.

 About Klondike Silver